vitorgalvao/notificator/README.md

 ## How it works

 While it is possible to trigger notifications from AppleScript, those show a generic icon.
 To have a custom icon in full view, an app is required.
 Notificator’s purpose is to create these small specialised apps.

-The icon is extracted from the Workflows’s root directory and the bundle identifier is derived from the Workflow’s—it is cleaned up and `.notificator` is appended.
+The icon is extracted from the Workflows’s root directory and the bundle identifier is based on the Workflow’s.
 The first time the script is run on a user’s machine, the app is seamlessly created to the Workflow’s cache directory and macOS prompts the user to allow notifications.
 On subsequent runs, the cached app is run directly.
-The app is rebuilt if it is over a month old at the time of the notification, to refresh outdated icons.
+The app is rebuilt if the Workflow icon was modified since the last run.

 ## Prohibitory Symbol